 Skip to main content

-Pallium Canada is leading the development of a Canadian Palliative Care Atlas to map out existing strengths, areas of excellence, and gaps in palliative care services across Canada.
+Pallium Canada is leading the development of a Canadian Atlas of Palliative Care to map out existing strengths, areas of excellence, and gaps in palliative care services across Canada.

 Building a national palliative care atlas